A Fun 7 Day Tokyo Itinerary: Ultimate 1 Week in Tokyo Guide

 Of the three options, using an eSim is my preferred option for convenience and was very easy to set up on my iPhone.
 Check out eSIM plans & pricing for Japan here.

-• Airports: Tokyo has two international airports, Haneda and Narita.
+Airports: Tokyo has two international airports, Haneda and Narita.
 If you have a choice, try to fly into Haneda as it is a lot closer to downtown Tokyo.
-However, the majority of flights do fly into Narita, which is still very accessible to get to/from with public transport – it just takes longer and is more expensive.
+However, the majority of flights do fly into Narita, which is still very accessible to get to/from with public transport – it just takes longer and costs a bit more.

 We’ve definitely spent our fair share of time in queues in Japan!

-• Convenience Stores: one of my favourite things about Japanese culture is the convenience stores (konbini).
-You’ll see a 7/11, Lawsons or Family Mart on just above every corner, and these well-stocked shops sell fantastic ready-to-eat meals.
+Convenience Stores: one of my favourite things about Japanese culture is the convenience stores (konbini).
+You’ll see a 7-Eleven, Lawsons or Family Mart on just above every corner, and these well-stocked shops sell fantastic ready-to-eat meals.

 We’ve had many onigiri (rice triangle sandwiches) for breakfast from the konbini, as well as great takeaway dinners on those days when we are just too exhausted to go out after exploring the city all day.
 The quality and range are excellent, and trying random new Japanese snacks from the local konbini is a personal tradition of mine!